Sciences and Natural Sciences

 When I’m in the Ocean and I’m cleaning it, you can actually see the true human impact that we’ve caused on such a beautiful environment as the Ocean.

-– Carly Owens, University of South Caroline – Intern at the Marine Protected Area of Punta Campanella
+– Carly Owens, University of South Carolina – Marine Biology Intern

 Watch her interview here